LorisGiordano/ProjectEIT-Image-processing-toolbox/Tracking/README.md

 # Tracking

-Recognize hand gestures and faces using opencv and mediapipe.
+Track objects and regions of images using opencv.
-In this module, we dive deeper into the recognition of humans in images so that they can interact with computers.
+In this module, we will focus on tracking the position of our objects in our image in time.
-We will understand how our computer can understand human attributes like hands and faces and how we can optimize this to interact with our computer in real time.
-We will look at the fastest and most powerful machine-learning models that are used for these tasks and learn how to process an image using those tools.
-What we can do with these results is up to you.
+We will check advanced methods to find something important in the image and keep following it without losing its trail.
+Once you can track objects optimally, you can build anything around this to create a nice project.

 ### 3D tracking